yaleh/chatgpt-vscode/README.md

 	- explain the selected code
 	- refactor or optimize it
 	- find problems with it
+	- complete the code according to the comments
 - 💻 View ChatGPT's responses in a panel next to the editor
 - 🚀 See the response as it is being generated **in real time**
 - 💬 Ask **follow-up questions** to the response (conversation context is maintained)
-- 📝 **Insert code snippets** from the AI's response into the active editor by clicking on them
+- 📝 **Insert code snippets** from the AI's response into the active editor or **copy code snippets** by clicking on them

+## Requirements
+ChatGPT AI requires Visual Studio Code version 1.73.0 or later to be installed on your system.

 ## Installation